SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Loop statements allow a block of code to be executed repeatedly, depending on the conditions specified in the loop.
-Swift has four loop statements: a for statement, a collection-based for statement, a while statement, and a do-while statement.
+Swift has four loop statements: the for statement, the collection-based for statement, the while statement, and the do-while statement.
 Each loop statement is discussed in detail below.

 See also `Break Statement`_ and `Continue Statement`_.